MotazSabri/Hanami-release/README.md

 9. The user may select between a wide list of target languages. some languages text to speech and translation are more capable than others. to indicate language strength, a star is added next to the language with higher robustness.
 10. The translation content is shown in the translation area with a font that matches the color mode of the app.
 11. Users may visit our site to place a request, show support or suggest an improvement.
+[12,13,14,15,16].
+The user can use the translation navigator to go through previously translated content.

 ## What are we doing next
 1.	✅Create night mode and day mode to ease readability.